You know you need to look at your attack surface the way attackers do and invest in external attack surface management (EASM), right?

 Now you’ve got to decide how to make it happen.
 There are a few options: (1) build your own tools and field your own team, (2) cobble together a number of legacy tools and have your team (“human glue”) manually fill in the integration and orchestration gaps, or (3) buy a solution custom-built for the challenge.
 I talked about some of the results- and benefits-based considerations by answering these questions in my earlier blog about the Build Vs. Buy decision.

-Now let’s dive deeper into why it’s important to think one of the factors you need to consider—cost.
+Now let’s dive deeper into why it’s important to think about one of the factors you need to consider—cost.
 It is important to have a good idea of how expensive manual efforts (or solutions requiring a lot of manual effort to maintain) really are when it comes to EASM and compare that with an automated solution like the CyCognito platform.
 Some of the things to think about may surprise you.
 As I highlight these sometimes-hidden expenses, bear in mind that some of these are costs you will pay even using some legacy commercial tools.

 A good guideline is to share with you what our team has uncovered about the hidden cost of siloed tools.
 These are the considerations that we used when developing our own Total Cost of Ownership (TCO) calculator as you’ll see as you read on.
 Or, if you like, instead you can schedule a 1x1 meeting with our team we'll be happy to do the calculations for you in our TCO calculator to showcase how much your existing tools cost, how much a set of tools that give the equivalent benefits of CyCognito would cost, and how cost-effective CyCognito really is.